dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/allowing_edits_to_responses.md

 ## Allowing edits to multiple responses

-If you'd like your respondents to be able to edit their responses after they have submitted them, click "Allow edits" from the "more" dropdown above the "Responses" table.
+If you'd like your respondents to be able to edit their responses after they have submitted them, select some responses and click "Allow edits" from the "more" dropdown above the "Responses" table.

 ![allow edits](../images/allow_edits.png)